peterbjorkmarker/jRIAppTS/README.md

 I recommend using the ASP.NET MVC 4 bundling feature for managing javascript files (and automatically minify them).

 <b>Latest changes:</b>
+<p>2015-01-26 The Demo update.
+Included HTML5 Server Side Events (SSE) in DataGridDemo to display quotes of the day which are streamed from the server.
+Updated code in the RIAPP.DataService.EF2 project.
+It can now produce metadata from Entity Framework's complex types.
+It is useful because in Entity Framework 6 stored procedures which return records are mapped automatically to a complex type.</p>
 <p>2014-12-28 Code optimization.</p>
 <p>2014-12-09 Update to <b>version 2.5.2</b>.
 Documentation update.</p>
 <p>2014-11-27 Update to <b>version 2.5.1</b>.
 Improved code generation of client side classes.
 Their structure had been changed and need be regenerated for previous